tiprankstipranks

 Competition - Risk 1

-The markets in which we operate are highly competitive and we may be unable to compete successfully against new entrants or established companies.
+The markets in which we operate are highly competitive and we might be unable to compete successfully against new entrants or established companies.

-Competition in the pharmaceutical and medical products industries is intense and is characterized by costly and extensive research efforts and rapid technological progress.
+Competition in the pharmaceutical and medical products industries is intense and is characterized by costly sales and marketing infrastructures, as well as extensive research efforts and rapid technological progress.
 We are aware of several pharmaceutical companies also actively engaged in the development of therapies or products for at least some of the same conditions we are targeting.
 Many of these companies have substantially greater research and development capabilities as well as substantially greater marketing, financial and human resources than we do.
 In addition, many of these companies have significantly greater experience than us in undertaking pre-clinical testing, clinical trials and other regulatory approval procedures.
 Our competitors may develop technologies and products that are more effective than those we are researching and developing.
 Such developments could render our product candidates, if approved, less competitive or possibly obsolete.
-We are also competing with respect to marketing capabilities and manufacturing efficiency, areas in which we have no current capabilities and in which we have no experience as a company, although our executive officers do have commercialization experience.
-However, that experience might not translate into the successful development and launch of any of our product candidates.
+We are also competing with respect to marketing capabilities and manufacturing efficiency, areas in which we have no current capabilities and in which we have no experience as a company, although our executive officers do have pharmaceutical commercialization and launch experience.
+We, through Citius Oncology, have contracted with Innovation Partners, a large third-party commercial sales and marketing organization with an existing commercial infrastructure and product launch experience to assist in our commercial efforts for LYMPHIR.
+However, our prior experience and our third party arrangements might not translate into the successful development and launch of LYMPHIR or any of our product candidates.
 Mergers, acquisitions, joint ventures and similar events may also significantly increase the competition we face.
 In addition, new developments, including the development of other drug technologies and methods of preventing the incidence of disease, occur in the pharmaceutical and medical technology industries at a rapid pace.
-These developments may render our product candidates obsolete or noncompetitive.
+These developments may render our approved products and our product candidates obsolete or noncompetitive.
 Compared to us, many of our potential competitors have substantially greater as well as access to strategic partners and capital resources.
 As a result of these factors, our competitors may obtain regulatory approval of their products more rapidly than we can or may obtain patent protection or other intellectual property rights that limit our ability to develop or commercialize our product candidates.
-Our competitors may also develop products that are more effective, more useful and less costly than ours and may also be more successful in manufacturing and marketing their products.
-In addition, our competitors may be more effective than us in commercializing their products and as a result, our business and prospects might be materially harmed.
+Our competitors might also develop products that are more effective, more useful and less costly than ours and might also be more successful in manufacturing and marketing their products.
+In addition, our competitors might be more effective than us in commercializing their products and as a result, our business and prospects might be materially harmed.

 Sales & Marketing - Risk 1